 In relation to Digging, Sowing, Tending, Harvesting, Not Necessarily Deeper is both meta-project and site-specific manifestation of the metaphor of digging.
 Here, digging is first and foremost about research.
 This bibliography is made of books, but if you want to read them you’ve got to dig: behind the doors and walls of the gallery, through piles of storage.
 If you burrow all the way to the end of the gallery, amongst the dust and shelving you’ll find a window and chairs, and as you read there you may find that you are not further down or deeper in or anything of the sort, but actually in some entirely other outside.

 This bibliography is highly idiosyncratic.
-It represents my research at its present state; some volumes I know well thanks to years of fruitful interaction, while others are new discoveries.
+It represents my research at a particular moment in time; some volumes I know well thanks to years of fruitful interaction, while others are new discoveries.
 In order to share the development of my methodology, I have organized the bibliography into sections, one each corresponding to digging, sowing, tending, and harvesting.

 Download a copy of the bibliography.